 Lots of energy and breakdowns!
 And a band that truly loves what they do.
 And keep us coming back by selling out these rooms and making Jam Packed want us back 😉

 What is the story behind your band name?

 No crazy story, just saw the phrase in the book of James in the Bible, thought it was catchy.

 One of Fit For A King‘s latest singles is ‘Deathgrip’.
 It is such a good song!
 You guys went through a very unique process in writing for the single and album.
 Walk us through what happened and the creative process you followed afterwards

 We were in Frankfurt, Germany when the attack on the Bataclan happened, and scheduled to play Paris in 4 days.
 It caused us to reflect on the fragility of life.
 For writing, Bob usually does his things with the instruments and we give him our input, then I start writing lyrics!

-Do you guys all fuel the same message as you record your instruments?
+Do the members of Fit For A King fuel the same message as they record their instruments?
 Who is chief lyricist?
 One thing every musician/writer finds themselves stuck with is writer’s block.
 What is your inspiration?

 I’d like to think we do!
 And I probably write 90% of the lyrics.
 I just make sure to never force things with writing, if I am not feeling it that day, never hesitate to step away, and if I get a good idea, immediately pull out my phone and put it down, even if it’s the middle of the night.